C2SM/git-course/advanced/slides/slides.md

 Each takes many options.
 Exercise 1 explores the ones worth remembering.

 <!--
-- Motivate with the situation everybody recognises: open a file, find a line that makes no sense, want to know who wrote it and why
+- Motivate with the situation everybody recognizes: open a file, find a line that makes no sense, want to know who wrote it and why
 - The four commands answer four different questions - say them as questions:
   - log: what happened?
   - blame: who last touched this line?
   - diff: what is different between these two points?
   - show: what exactly did this one commit do?
-- On blame, get ahead of the name: it is for understanding, not for finding someone to blame
+- On blame, address the name directly: it is for understanding context, not for assigning blame
-  - The commit message it points you to is usually the real prize -->
+  - The commit message it points to is usually more valuable than the blame output itself -->

 ---